 UMs cannot fly to or from international destinations or on itineraries with connecting flights.
 Ensure the child’s reservation is on a nonstop flight or a flight with a stop that doesn’t require changing planes.

-• You’ll need information about the person dropping off the child, the person picking up the child at the destination, and an alternate contact person.
+- The airline needs to keep a record of certain information like details of the person seeing off the child, the person picking the child up at the destination, and an emergency contact person.

-• The child will be escorted onto the aircraft by an Employee before general boarding begins.
+- An employee will escort the child onto the aircraft before general boarding begins.

 How To Book Unaccompanied Minors on Southwest Airlines?